WICG/turtledove/FLEDGE.md

 let fetchResponse = await fetch("https://seller.com/signals", {adAuctionHeaders: true});
 ```

 The script must resolve the `directFromSellerSignalsHeaderAdSlot` Promise only after the response for this call is received.
-If the script chooses to call `runAdAuction()` after this response is received, the Promise may be immediately resolved.
+If the script chooses to call `runAdAuction()` after this response is received, `directFromSellerSignalsHeaderAdSlot` can be specified directly without a Promise.

 To pass DirectFromSellerSignals using an [`iframe`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) navigation, specify the `adAuctionHeaders` attribute on the `iframe` element: